OpenIotNetwork/ic880a-adapter-raspberry/README.md

 Setup the LoRaWAN-Gateway
 -------------------------
-To set up the software on your LoRaWAN-Gateway, see setup scripts on https://github.com/OpenIotNetwork/ic880a-setup-scripts
+To set up the software on your LoRaWAN-Gateway, see setup scripts at https://github.com/OpenIotNetwork/ic880a-setup-scripts

 Info
 ----
-You find information about our LoRaWAN initiative at https://openiot.network See also OpenIoT-Forum at https://forum.openiot.network/t/openiot-ic880a-adapter-board/112
+You find information about our LoRaWAN initiative at https://openiot.network
+See also OpenIoT-Forum at https://forum.openiot.network/t/openiot-ic880a-adapter-board/112